aws-samples/cfn101-workshop/content/intermediate/templates/language-extensions/index.md

 ### Clean up

-You will now tear down the resources you created:
+You'll now tear down the resources you created in this lab.
+Use following steps:

 1. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/).
 2. On the **Stacks** page in the CloudFormation console, select the stack you created in **Part 1:** `language-extensions`.